vasilii-kovalev/issue-tracker/application-01/README.md

 * `check:types` - checks for TypeScript errors
 * `check:eslint` - checks for ESLint errors
 * `check:stylelint` - checks for Stylelint errors

+To run a script, execute the following command in a command line: `bun run <script>`.

+To stop a running script, press <kbd>Ctrl + C</kbd> (for Windows, maybe different in other operating systems) in the command line window the script is running in.
+Confirm the choice if prompted.